Today’s Wonder of the Day was inspired by Elyse. Elyse Wonders, “Why is the Statue of Liberty green?” Thanks for WONDERing with us, Elyse!

 During the Revolutionary War, France and America became good friends because they both wanted to be free from Great Britain.
 To show their friendship, France gave the U.S. a special gift called “Liberty Enlightening the World.”
 It was designed by Frederic-Auguste Bartholdi.
 The Statue of Liberty, as it came to be known, arrived in New York Harbor in 1885 in 350 pieces packed into 214 crates.
 It was put together on a special base built by the U.S. The statue is a symbol of freedom and democracy all around the world.

 The Statue of Liberty’s home is Bedloe’s Island (renamed Liberty Island in 1956).
 From 1892 to 1943, “Lady Liberty” greeted over 12 million immigrants as they arrived on boats at the nearby Ellis Island Immigration Station.

-The statue represents Libertas, the Roman goddess of freedom.
-She holds a torch in one hand and a tablet inscribed with the date of the Declaration of Independence in the other.
+Lady Liberty represents a Roman goddess named Libertas.
+She stands with a torch and a tablet with the date of the Declaration of Independence on it.

-- The 7 points of the crown represent the seven seas and the seven continents.
+The crown has seven points to represent the seven seas and continents.

 Have you ever seen the Statue of Liberty in person?
 What about in a picture or online?
 What do you think this statue means to people?